johnzheng1975/istiocon2023/samples/ratelimit/readme.md

 127.0.0.1:6379> FLUSHALL
 OK

+# This client IP is not in partner cluster IP list.
+Secure ratelimit is enabled.
 $ curl ifconfig.io
 192.56.99.13

+# project5 is in projects enabled list, so busniness ratelimit is enabled.
+# tenant01 is in premium_tenants list, so ratelimit value is 8.
 $ for i in {1..9}; do curl -I "http://svc2-project5.sample.sandbox-uw2.hponecloud.io/productpage" -H "X-OneCloud-Tenant-ID: tenant01"; done;

 # Eight requests return 200
 HTTP/1.1 200 OK
 # The ninth request return 429
 HTTP/1.1 429 Too Many Requests

+# project5 is in projects enabled list, so busniness ratelimit is enabled.
+# tenant03 is in premium_tenants list, so ratelimit value is 8.
 $ for i in {1..8}; do curl -I "http://svc2-project5.sample.sandbox-uw2.hponecloud.io/productpage" -H "X-OneCloud-Tenant-ID: tenant03"; done;
 # The first three requests are 200
 HTTP/1.1 200 OK